 Education and Training

 Down Syndrome Ireland run adult education programmes that offers an alternative option to the traditional day-service route.
 School-leavers have the option of studying our literacy and technology course, Latch – On or our active citizenship course, My Opinion My Vote (MOTE).
-From September 2018, we will also run our new bespoke Work Skills course which is designed to help adults with Down syndrome close the gap between education and meaningful employment in the world of work.
+We also run a bespoke Work Skills course which is designed to help adults with Down syndrome close the gap between education and meaningful employment in the world of work.

 The course is compiled of interactive videos centred on employment and is based on a project developed by Accenture called the Skills to Succeed Academy.